harriskwong1208/Otaku-Hub/README.md

 4. Run "npm install" in both directories to install all dependencies.
 5. To start the frontend and backend servers, run npm run dev in the "/FrontEnd" and "/backend" directories respectively.

+### Note: This project can still be ran even without the database string in the .env file in /backend directory, however, only the front end can be run.

 ## Usage

 ### Once the project is set up and running, users can: